Why poetry is great to learn Spanish?

-Emphasis in “unique”.
+Emphasis on “unique”.

 So, basically, the conundrum I find myself now as a businesswoman wanting to provide a service to my audience that fixes their problems is how to convince my audience that what they need to improve on their accuracy is, apparently, not what they want, which is poetry.

-So, the way I see it, if you want to achieve accuracy in Spanish you need to take the scenic route with a bumpy and windy road, because the direct road won’t get you there, not really, and on top of that, you won’t even enjoy the views.
+So, the way I see it, if you want to achieve accuracy in Spanish, you need to take the scenic route with a bumpy and windy road because the direct road won’t get you there, not really, and on top of that, you won’t even enjoy the views.

 Why Poetry for Accuracy in Spanish?

-Reading poetry in the target language, in this case, Spanish helps with pronunciation and prosody.
+Reading poetry in the target language, in this case, Spanish, helps with pronunciation and prosody.
 What is prosody?
 Prosody is just the patterns of stress and intonation of the language.
 So, if you want to sound like a native Spanish speaker, you might want to give reading poetry a go.

 There are, in fact, a lot of studies that prove the benefits of poetry in language learning.
-Look at the “Further Reading” section at the end of this blogpost.
+Look at the “Further Reading” section at the end of this blog post.

-And I understand that when what you want is to speak accurately and thinking on your feet about the words you need, you might think that practising speaking all the time is what’s gonna get you there.
+And I understand that when what you want is to speak accurately and think on your feet about the words you need, you might think that practising speaking all the time is what’s gonna get you there.
 Well, you’d be wrong.

 The truth is that relying only on the fakeness of conversation classes with a teacher who will correct you to some extent (understanding or not that correcting every single mistake is not good) so you learn but don’t communicate.
-Or the real situation where you communicate but don’t learn from corrections, because people don’t correct you.
+Or the real situation where you communicate but don’t learn from corrections because people don’t correct you.
 None of those situations won’t help you reach accuracy.
 Fluency may be, but not accuracy.

 How to Write Poetry to Reach Accuracy in Spanish?

-Regardless if you have written poetry before or this is the first time , when you want to write a poem for language purposes the focus goes on the words and not on the emotion so much.
+Regardless if you have written poetry before or this is the first time , when you want to write a poem for language purposes, the focus goes on the words and not on the emotion so much.

 So, what steps do you need to take to make the most of this activity?